rexfaq/rexfaq/README.md

 🇲🇾 Malesian : https://t.me/rex_Malaysia_Indonesia
 🇵🇭 philippines : https://t.me/joinchat/uiLxDGw0uW1iN2Q9

 **25) "It’s to my understanding that if you scrape interest, it lowers your over all shares as well.
-Does it lower it to the current share rate at the time of the scrape?**
+Does it lower it to the current share rate at the time of the scrape?"**

 Any scraped interest that goes above the amount of your principal DESTROYS your interest rate, permanently.
 So any 100% plus interest scrape will make your stake a 0% interest stake afterwards.
 The shares are dilluted in benefit of all other stakes.